 There is so much to discover about English wines.
 They have collected over 100 medals at this years International Wine Challenge, with many of the sparkling wines outshining the rest.
 Aside from the refreshing fizz that they’re famous for, there are also amazing white, rose and red wines produced in England.
-Located at the edge of the beautiful South Downs National Park in West Sussex, Tinwood Winery’s luscious vineyards and stunning landscapes are the perfect setting for a fun day of wine tasting.
+Located in Sussex, Court Garden and Ridgeview wine estates luscious vineyards and stunning landscapes are the perfect setting for a fun day of wine tasting.

 F for FRANKSCHHOEK (South Africa)

 Known as South Africa’s food and wine capital.
 Beautiful galleries and antique stores occupy the tree-line streets, and vineyards established more than 300 years ago cascade over the hills, setting the perfect picturesque setting.
 Release your inner wine enthusiast on this private wine tour and get an insight into Franschhoek’s classic wines.

 G for GALICIA (Spain)

 Misty coasts and valleys echo to the sound of Celtic pipes whilst deep rivers and gorges hide remarkable monasteries and terraced vineyards.
 All the region’s wines have the capacity to surprise and delight even the more discerning wine lovers.
 Not a whiff of Chardonnay or Cabernet Sauvignon here, but if delicate whites such as Alabrino and subtle reds tickle your fancy, Galicia won’t disappoint.
 Discover Galicia here.

 H for HAWKES BAY (New Zealand)